 Emergent Research and Consulting Ltd was established in Canterbury by Dr Jonathan Pratt and Steve Matthews in 2010, who bring a combined research and consulting experience of over thirty years to the company.

-Prior to setting up Emergent with Steve Matthews, Jonathan was Research Director at Step Ahead.
-Previous roles also include postdoctoral research positions at the University of Bristol and London School of Economics.
+Previous roles include Research Director at Step Ahead Research, Senior Researcher at Kent Training and Enterprise Council and postdoctoral research positions at the University of Bristol and London School of Economics.

-Jonathan is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, an Associate Member of the Market Research Society and a member of the UK Evaluation Society and the Social Research Association.
+Jonathan is a Fellow of the Royal Society for the encouragement of Arts, Manufactures and Commerce, a Full Member of the Market Research Society and a member of the UK Evaluation Society and the Social Research Association.
 He has a PHD in Economic Geography.

 Jonathan has three young children who take up most of his spare(!) time but is also interested in genealogy and family history and is a keen, if somewhat sedate, cyclist.